 Equine eyes were not affected by lachrymatory agents so that their masks consisted only of specially made nose bags but, unfortunately, these animal’s eyes were vulnerable to the effects of chlorine and vesicatory gases.

 Of the million British horses sent overseas to help with the war effort, only 62,000 returned home.
 This is the forgotten tragedy of the Great War – a conflict that pitched as many animals into the line of fire as it did humans.
 For years few knew of the unimaginable suffering of the beasts transported across the Channel to the Western Front.

 However, animals remained a crucial part of the war effort.
-Horses, donkeys, mules and camels carried food, water, ammunition and medical supplies to men at the front, and dogs and pigeons carried messages.
-Canaries were used to detect poisonous gas, and cats and dogs were trained to hunt rats in the trenches.
+Horses, donkeys, mules, and camels carried food, water, ammunition, and medical supplies to men at the front, and dogs and pigeons carried messages.
+The canaries were used to detect poisonous gas, and cats and dogs were trained to hunt rats in the trenches.

-The Hague Declaration of 1899 and the Hague Convention of 1907 forbade the use of “poison or poisonous weapons” in warfare, yet more than 124,000 tons of gas were produced by the end of World War I. The French were the first to use chemical weapons during the Great War, using the tear gases, ethyl bromoacetate, and chloroacetone.
+The Hague Declaration of 1899 and the Hague Convention of 1907 forbade the use of “poison or poisonous weapons” in warfare, yet more than 124,000 tons of gas were produced by the end of World War I. The French were the first to use chemical weapons during the Great War, using tear gases, ethyl bromoacetate, and chloroacetone.

-The first full-scale deployment of deadly chemical warfare agents during World War I, was at the Second Battle of Ypres, on April 22, 1915, when the Germans attacked French, Canadian and Algerian troops with chlorine gas.
+The first full-scale deployment of deadly chemical warfare agents during World War I, was at the Second Battle of Ypres, on April 22, 1915, when the Germans attacked French, Canadian, and Algerian troops with chlorine gas.

 Deaths were light, though casualties were relatively heavy.
 A total of 50,965 tons of pulmonary, lachrymatory, and vesicant agents were deployed by both sides of the conflict, including chlorine, phosgene, and mustard gas.